Risk-Averse Traversal of Graphs with Stochastic and Correlated Edge Costs for Safe Global Planetary Mobility: Introduction

 In this paper, we propose a framework combining risk-averse and adaptive behaviours tailored to global route planning on planetary surfaces.
 We represent the network of candidate traverses as a graph containing edges with correlated random costs (called \textit{stochastic} edges).
 As the rover drives towards a given goal vertex, it observes the actual (true) cost of stochastic edges and dynamically refines its belief over the cost of remaining, uncertain edges.
 Our method finds safe graph traversal policies that minimize a conditional value-at-risk (CVaR) criterion, which is a risk measure with an intuitive interpretation.
 We conceptually illustrate the importance of risk aversion in this context in~\Cref{fig:overview}.
 The contributions of this work are threefold: \begin{enumerate} \item Formulation of a novel risk-averse variant of the Canadian Traveller Problem (CTP), termed CVaR-CTP, where the costs of stochastic edges may be correlated and the objective is to minimize a CVaR objective. \item A forward search method that returns CVaR-optimal policy trees.
 Unlike existing approximate dynamic programming paradigms, our approach finds exact solutions.
 Efficiency mechanisms that do not compromise solution optimality are also presented. \item Realistic demonstrations of global traverses using real Martian orbital maps.
-We open-source\footnote{\textit{(Repository link will be added upon paper acceptance).}} a custom QGIS tool to draw strategic route networks and to extract terrain map information along edges. \end{enumerate}
+We open-source\footnote{\finaledit{Available at \href{https://github.com/utiasSTARS/qgis-planetary-graph-tool}{https://github.com/utiasSTARS/qgis-planetary-graph-tool}}} a custom QGIS tool to draw strategic route networks and to extract terrain map information along edges. \end{enumerate}

 This paper is structured as follows. \Cref{sec:relatedwork} discusses graph search applied to uncertain environments and the optimization of a CVaR criterion.
 Next, the central problem of this paper is formally described in~\Cref{sec:problemstatement}.
 Our proposed approach is then detailed in~\Cref{sec:approach}.
 Lastly, experimental results are presented and discussed in~\Cref{sec:experiments}.